lamoda/gonkey/README.md

 #### Definition of DB request response

-The response is a list of JSON bojects that the DB request should return.
+The response is a list of JSON objects that the DB request should return.

 - `dbResponse` - a string that contains a list of JSON objects.